SjoerdGuli/IER_2023/README.md

 # Please follow the instruction carefully to fully run the script

-**NOTE:** Please always run the scripts from the IER_2023 directory.
+**NOTE:** Please always run the scripts from the directory where this README file is in.
 This will make sure that the paths to the csv files with data will be correct.

 # Project Dependencies